A social cultural program linking American & Dutch students

 Trash serves as the theme for a cross-cultural Sister City virtual exchange between schools in Baltimore (USA) and Rotterdam (the Netherlands).
 Students research trash topics and recycling strategies and make presentations to share with their counterparts overseas.
 They are inspired to reduce litter and increase recycling in their communities while learning about each other’s cultures.
 Several editions of the exchange program have been held over the past years between schools in the Baltimore and Rotterdam regions.

-The Baltimore-Rotterdam Sister City Committee (BRSCC) is currently planning an exchange during the 2022 spring semester for a Baltimore and a Rotterdam school.
-We are targeting middle school students, grades 7 or 8, referred to as ‘1st and 2nd year classes’ in Dutch high schools.
-The exchange takes place over the course of approximately 2 months; the timeframe will be determined by the participating schools.
+The Baltimore-Rotterdam Sister City Committee (BRSCC) is planning an edition of this exchange program during the 2022 spring semester for Baltimore and Rotterdam area schools.
+The program is designed for middle school students, grades 7 or 8, referred to as ‘1st and 2nd year classes’ in Dutch high schools.
+This edition of the exchange takes place February to April, 2022.

 Why Baltimore and Rotterdam?